-\$ Bentham Global Income PIE Fund

-As at 31 March 2024

-Audit of Financial Statements

-Audit of Financial Statements

-Audit of Financial Statements (including GST)
+\$ Bentham Global Income Bentham Global Income PIE Fund As at 31 March 2025 2024 Audit of Financial Statements Audit of Financial Statements (including GST) 27,169 25,875

 11. Offsetting

 The Fund is subjected to International Swaps and Derivatives Association (ISDA) arrangements with their derivative counterparty, State Street US.
 According to the terms of the ISDA arrangements with the respective counterparties all the derivatives are settled on a net basis.